bekk/bekk-christmas/post/functional/functors-redux.md

 	List.map (.age >> String.fromInt) users
 ```

-In the example above we have a list of users and two constants[^const] that both are a list of the users ages as strings.
+In the example above we have a list of users and two constants[^const] that both are a list of the users’ ages as strings.

 The first constant, `agesThroughMaps`, is defined using two map operations.
 The first run passes the `.age` accessor function to `map` and gives us a list of ages (of type `Int`).
-In the second map operation the `String.fromInt`is used to create a list of the users ages as `String`.
+In the second map operation the `String.fromInt` is used to create a list of the users’ ages as `String`.

 For the last constant, `agesTthroughMaps`, the list of the users age is created with one map operation where the function passed in to `map` is composed of the `.age` and `fromInt` functions with the compose operator (`>>`).

 And this is the result of the second law: the values in the two constants should be equal.
-A list of strings: `[‘20’, ‘22’, ‘30’]`
+A list of strings: `["20", "22", "30"]`

 See full example in Ellie: <https://ellie-app.com/bKhq8M4vyjYa1>